By Fredrica Syren:

 8. Feed organic and local food without GMOs — It goes without saying that eating organic and local food not only means you save the planet and support small farms, but also that it keeps you and your entire family safe from harmful pesticides that are sprayed in order to kill bugs, insects and mold.
 These are toxins that you would never let your child near if they were in a bottle, so why take a chance by letting them eat food sprayed with them?
 GMOs, in my opinion, are bad news.
 They certainly have not been investigated enough regarding their effects on humans.

-10. Send school lunches in reusable and eco-friendly lunch boxes — Instead of sending your kid’s lunch wrapped in plastic and paper that goes straight to the landfill, invest in an organic reusable school lunch box.
+10. Send school lunches in reusable and eco-friendly lunch boxes — Instead of sending your kid’s lunch wrapped in plastic and paper that goes straight to the landfill, wrap food instead in reusable sandwich bags, bees wax raps and invest in an organic reusable school lunch box and containers.
 They are BPA and PVC free, so your child will skip the side of chemical with her/his lunch.